vyotsukura-gsa/srt-fbo-scraper/README.md

 ## Set Environment Variables
 Assuming you are using sam.gov's APIs, after you have set up your personal account, generate a public API key (this is for the [Federal Hierarchy API](https://open.gsa.gov/api/fh-public-api/)) and set it as an environment variable (locally and/or in cloud.gov) as SAM_API_KEY.
 ## Installation
-* To get started with SRT-API, go to [GSA/srt-fbo-scraper](https://github.com/GSA/srt-fbo-scraper) to copy the URL for cloning the project.
+* To get started with the FBO scraper, go to [GSA/srt-fbo-scraper](https://github.com/GSA/srt-fbo-scraper) to copy the URL for cloning the project.
 * Open Terminal or use Visual Studio Code and open a terminal window.
 * Navigate to the desired folder and clone the project.
 * Next navigate to the bin folder that was created through the clone.